Axion Rotary Interface

 Lateral rotation for your headrest.

 The Axion Rotary Interface for Wheelchair Headrests can be attached to most headrests and hardware.
 It allows headrests to freely rotate, improving the function of the user and reducing shearing on the rear of the head.
-Compatible with Stealth, Whitmeyer, Netti and Ottobock Headrest Pads.
+Compatible with the Savant Head Positioning, Apex Headrest Pads and other manufacturers.

 Each version is available for 60 or 90 degrees of rotation.